Balancing Hormones on Your Plate: The Menopause Nutrition Blueprint

 You’re not just “eating for digestion.”
 You’re feeding the community that helps determine how much estrogen stays in circulation and how much exits gracefully.

-Gentle Plant Signals: Phytoestrogens with Nuance
+Phytoestrogens and Menopause: Gentle Plant Signals with Nuance

 How They Actually Work